iltuoconsulenteit/DocCropper/install/README.md

 This directory contains installer scripts for Windows (`.bat`), macOS (`.command`) and Linux (`.sh`).

-On Windows, the installer downloads and installs Python automatically if it is not already available and defaults to the developer branch.
+On Windows, the installer downloads the embeddable Python runtime and bootstraps `pip` automatically if a local Python installation is not available, then defaults to the developer branch.

 ## Developer branch